30 Diabetes Friendly Local Foods to Eat in Singapore

 25. Tauhway or soymilk without syrup

 Let's compare two bowls of tauhway.
 With syrup, it's 183 calories and 34g carbs (that's 6 teaspoons sugar!).
 Without syrup, it's just 66 calories and 0g carbs.
 You know which one is better for your diabetes!
-Add artificial sweetener if you prefer a sweet taste.
+Add stevia if you prefer a sweet taste.

 26. One piece of cut fruit